Chronology of World War II

 New Guinea

 Although they attack with tanks and flame-throwers, the Americans are unable to make any progress in the area of the western caves on Biak Island.
+Mokmer airfield is open to Allied aircraft.

 In the area of the Sarmi beachhead the advance of the Americans to the west is halted by heavy and acurate enemy fire a little beyond the Tirfoam River.
-The units of the 6th Div are forced to retire behind the Snaky River.
+The units of the 6th Division are forced to retire behind the Snaky River.

 [rarrrarr | rarrrarr]